The Density of Fan-Planar Graphs: Examples of Fan-Planar Graphs with Many Edges

 Finally, note that if the planar graph $H$ is $3$-connected and each face has length at least $5$, then the fan-planar graph $G$ has no loops, nor parallel edges, nor crossing incident edges.
-Examples for such planar graphs are fullerene graphs. \end{proof}
+Examples for such planar graphs are fullerene graphs~\cite{dovslic2002some}.
+Moreover, for every face $f$ in $H$ and the corresponding vertex $v_f$ in $G$ we have $\deg(f) = \deg(v_f)$.
+So, if every face in $H$ has degree exactly $5$ we can omit all vertices in step~\ref{enum:new-vertex} and edges in~\ref{enum:new-spokes} and obtain a fan-planar graph $G'$ with $V(G') = V(H)$ and $5|V(H)|-10$ edges. \end{proof}